What is organic fabric?

 - Linen – fibers are naturally degraded from the plant and the pectin is removed.
 Stalks are treated by removing the woody portion, and the fibers are combed into long stems of natural materials which are spun to make yarn.

 - Hemp – hemp plants are cut as soon as male plants begin to exude pollen.
 Stems are laid out for several weeks so that retting can occur.
-This causes the pectin to decompose leaving the long, best fibers exposes.
+This causes the pectin to decompose leaving the long, best fibers exposed.
 The woody core is removed and the fiber is spun.
 The hemp fibers are then spun to make yarn.

 Purposes of organic fabric